Appoint someone to deal with HMRC on your behalf

 Authorise someone to manage your tax online

-You can register a friend or family member to manage your tax online - this is called having a ‘trusted helper’.
+You can ask a friend or family member to register to manage your tax online - this is called having a ‘trusted helper’.

 You’ll still be legally responsible for your own tax.